CaoDuyThanh/QML-Exercises/README.md

 # QML Excercises

 I make this repository to excercise QML skills and also inspired from this [awesome work](https://github.com/bradtraversy/50projects50days).
 This work also is a proof of concept what QML can make and how hard to do it.
-Hopefully this repo can help you in the way learning QML.
-The layout and animation is not exactly the same as original and the implementation is not optimized solution (I am lazy :)).
-Good day!
+Hopefully this repo can help you in the way of learning QML.
+The layout and animation are not exactly the same as original (95% similar I guess) and the implementation is not optimized solution (I am lazy :)).

 Notes that I use link demo of original repo for visualization.
 I also try to build WebAssembly but it doesn't look as good as app version so check the folder for source of QML.

+Good day!

 |  #  | Project                                                                                                                     | Live Demo                                                                         |
 | :-: | --------------------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------- |